 5. Marvel at New York's Christmas window displays

 For several decades, New York department stores have been pulling out all the stops to attract our attention and surprise us with their creative proposals.
 For example, during the Christmas season at Macy's, you can visit the North Pole without leaving the mall.
-At this time of year, they recreate a winter village known as Santaland, where the kids can meet and chat with Santa Claus himself.
+At this time of the year they recreate a winter village known as Santaland, where the kids can meet and chat with Santa Claus himself.
 Although this activity is free, reservations are required.

 6. Welcome the Chinese New Year in Chinatown